Approved by the Surfrider Foundation Board of Directors: June 28th, 2008

-The Surfrider Foundation recognizes that technologies that utilize ocean waves, tides, currents and wind may offer important benefits as renewable sources of energy that will reduce emissions of greenhouse gases to the atmosphere.
-These renewable energy sources may also provide economic development through a cutting-edge industry for coastal communities.
+Whereas, the Surfrider Foundation recognizes that technologies that utilize ocean waves, tides, currents and wind as renewable sources of energy may help reduce dependence on fossil fuels and subsequent emissions of greenhouse gases (GHG);

-Surfrider also recognizes that there are many questions and concerns about ocean energy, including potential impacts to ocean recreation, nearshore ecology, coastal processes, public safety, aesthetics, and fishing access.
+Whereas, the Surfrider Foundation recognizes that there are many questions and concerns about renewable ocean energy, including potential impacts to ocean recreation, the coastal and ocean environment, public safety, access, and aesthetics;

-Coastal community members and recreational ocean users, including surfers, are affected by the development of ocean energy in coastal communities and are key stakeholders in local, regional and national planning efforts.
+Whereas, coastal community members and recreational ocean users are affected by renewable ocean development and are key stakeholders in local, regional and national planning efforts;

-- Protect ocean recreation opportunities, including surfing, by ensuring that project sites do not impact or overlap with priority recreational areas
+- Protect ocean recreation opportunities, including surfing, by ensuring that project sites do not negatively impact priority recreational areas;

-- Consider fishing and other existing uses of proposed project areas to assess potential lost opportunities and evaluate trade-offs
+- Consider other human uses, including fishing, of proposed project areas to assess potential lost opportunities and evaluate trade-offs;

-- Employ adaptive management to ensure that new information is applied to assess needs for modification, mitigation, and/or removal.
+- Employ adaptive management to ensure that new information is applied to assess needs for modification, mitigation, and/or removal; and

-- Include meaningful community input and ensure transparency in the planning process to ensure local communities are informed about projects and have an opportunity to provide meaningful input
+- Include meaningful community input and ensure transparency in the planning process so that local communities are informed about projects and have an opportunity to provide input.

-The Surfrider Foundation is an environmental organization dedicated to the protection and enjoyment of the world’s oceans, waves, and beaches.
-Our membership includes beach goers, surfers, windsurfers, fishermen, kayakers, other ocean users and people concerned with the world's beaches and oceans
+The Surfrider Foundation is an environmental organization dedicated to the protection and enjoyment of the world’s ocean, waves, and beaches.
+Our membership includes beach goers, surfers, windsurfers, fishermen, kayakers, other ocean users and people concerned with the world's beaches and ocean.